mkdocstrings/griffe/docs/checking.md

 However, we do have conventions like prefixing objects with an underscore to tell users these objects are part of the private API, or internals, and therefore should not be used.
-For the rest, Griffe can detect changes that *will* trigger immedate errors in your users code', and changes that *might* cause issues in your users' code.
+For the rest, Griffe can detect changes that *will* trigger immediate errors in your users code', and changes that *might* cause issues in your users' code.
 Although the latter sound less impactful, they do have a serious impact, because they can *silently* change the behavior of your users' code,